The Talk, Spring Break, Freaking Out and the Dangers of Post Googling

 If I had, I would have discovered all sorts of interesting stuff published by our government.
 It is no longer run by people who watch Fox News, which makes me feel as though I might be able to rely on the information presented.
 And said information did not make me feel one bit better about having allowed my daughter to visit Mexico without numerous The Talks.

 Here's a reassuring squib, sure to make you want to send your teen down for a charming spring break trip: "Kidnapping, including the kidnapping of non-Mexicans, continues at alarming rates.
-So-called express kidnappings, an attempt to get quick cash in exchange for the release of an individual, have occurred in almost all the large cities in Mexico and appear to target not only the wealthy, but also the middle class.
+So-called express kidnappings, an attempt to get quick cash in exchange for the release of an individual, have occurred in almost all the large cities in Mexico and appear to target not only the wealthy, but also the middle class."

 Or how about this paragraph, clearly designed to enhance Mexico as a spring break destination?
 "Crime in Cancun, Acapulco, and Other Resort Areas: There have been a significant number of rapes reported in Cancun and other resort areas.
 Many of these have occurred at night or in the early morning.
 Attacks have also occurred on deserted beaches and in hotel rooms."

+Perhaps The Talk wouldn't have been enough.
 Probably we needed The Seminar.
 In addition, I'm now thinking that a personal bodyguard with experience in nursing who just might have been carrying a handgun (currently outlawed in Oak Park, sort of) was called for.

 But no. Instead, I gave her a smaller case talk: be safe, stay in groups and please have fun.
 And she followed my instructions to a T. She not only survived the trip, but she thrived.
 So, as usual, Annie has made it through yet another Bad Mom moment with nary a scratch.